adyxax/www/content/blog/commands/clean-conntrack-states.md

 ---
 title: "Clean conntrack states"
-linkTitle: "Clean conntrack states"
 date: 2018-03-02
-description: >
-  Clean conntrack states
+description: How to clean conntrack states
+tags:
+  - linux
 ---

+## A not so simple command

-Here is an example of how to clean conntrack states that match a specific query on a linux firewall :
+Firewalling on linux is messy, here is an example of how to clean conntrack states that match a specific query on a linux firewall :

 {{< highlight sh >}}
 conntrack -L conntrack -p tcp –orig-dport 65372 | \